 Once I hit share, that post went out to my page — and in turn, went out to anyone who follows the page.

 Similarly, I could add photos or videos.
 One nice thing is that you can easily enter the URL of any YouTube video you might have so that you add that video to your page without having to upload it:

 It’s perfectly acceptable for you to have multiple pages.
 If you’re a business with several popular products, you might want pages for both the business and the products.

-You could also do pages for particular events, though right now, there’s no event-specific type of support, as you’d find with Facebook, such as to designate a particular date.
+You could also do pages for particular events, though right now, there’s no event-specific type of support, as you’d find with Facebook, such as designating a particular date.

-To get to managing all your pages, look up at whatever profile picture is shown in the top left corner, then click on the drop-down arrow:
+To get to manage all your pages, look up at whatever profile picture is shown in the top left corner, then click on the drop-down arrow:

 At the bottom of the menu, a “Manage your pages” link brings up a list of all your pages: